 18 Then they went in to Hezekiah the king within the palace and said, “We have cleansed the entire house of the Lord, including the altar of burnt offering with all its vessels, and the table of show bread with all its vessels.
 19 Moreover have we prepared and sanctified all the vessels which king Ahaz threw away in his reign when he was unfaithful.
 They are before the altar of the Lord.”

 20 Then Hezekiah the king arose early, gathered the leaders of the city, and went up to the house of the Lord.

-25 He set the Levites in the house of the Lord with cymbals, with stringed instruments, and with harps, according to the commandment of David, of Gad the king’s seer, and Nathan the prophet; for the commandment was from the Lord through his prophets.
-26 The Levites stood with David’s instruments, and the priests with the trumpets.
+25 Hezekiah set the Levites up in the house of the Lord, with cymbals, stringed instruments, and with harps, according to the commandment of David, of Gad the king’s seer, and Nathan the prophet; for the commandment was from the Lord through his prophets.
+26 The Levites stood with David’s instruments and the priests with the trumpets.
 27 Hezekiah commanded them to offer the burnt offering on the altar.
 When the burnt offering began, the Lord’s song also began, along with the trumpets and David king of Israel’s instruments.
 28 The whole the assembly worshiped, the singers sang, and the trumpeters sounded.
 All this continued until the burnt offering was finished.

 31 Then Hezekiah answered, “Now you have consecrated yourselves to the Lord.
 Come near and bring sacrifices and thank offerings into the house of the Lord.”
 The assembly brought in sacrifices and thank offerings, and all who were of a willing heart brought burnt offerings.
 32 The number of the burnt offerings which the assembly brought was 70 bulls, 100 rams, and 200 lambs.
 All these were for a burnt offering to the Lord.
 33 The consecrated things were 600 head of cattle and 3,000 sheep.